-Dr. Steven Fogg graduated from Bullard High School in 1980.
-He has Bachelor’s of Science degree in Mechanical Engineering from BYU and Doctorate of Medicine from the University of Utah.
-After specializing in Ophthalmology at St. Louis University, he returned to the Valley to work with his father in 1995.
-Dr. Fogg and his wife, Stephanie, chose to raise their five children in the Clovis Unified school system and they have benefited from attending CUSD schools.
-He is a devoted supporter of Clovis athletics and academics and believes in the importance of building the mind, body and spirit of each student.
-He is a strong defender of Clovis Unified’s values, character and tradition of excellence that attracts families to move into our school district.
-Dr. Fogg serves on local hospital and medical boards and is an assistant clinical professor at UCSF-Fresno.
-He serves in the youth program at his church.
+Dr. Steven Fogg was raised in Fresno and is the oldest son in a family of seven children.
+He has Bachelor of Science degree in Mechanical Engineering from Brigham Young University and Doctorate of Medicine from the University of Utah.
+After specializing in Ophthalmology at St. Louis University, he returned to the Valley to work with his father.
+Dr. Fogg and his wife, Stephanie, raised their five children in the Clovis Unified school system.
+He and his wife are devoted supporters of CUSD athletics and academics.
+Dr. Fogg believes in the importance of building the mind, body and spirit of each student and is a strong defender of Clovis Unified’s values, character and tradition of excellence that attracts families to move into our school district.
+Dr. Fogg has served on local hospital and medical boards.
+He enjoys teaching and is an assistant clinical professor at UCSF-Fresno.
+He loves challenges and hard work.
+His childhood wish was to be a farmer and has raised a variety of animals.
 Dr. Fogg joined CUSD Governing Board in 2016.
 Term expires 2020.

 Brian D. Heryford, Board Vice-President